 You should make your landlord aware of your reason for objecting to the claims, what you do not agree with and anything you may agree with.

-If you are charged for something that you know is illegal or maybe you are not responsible for through your lease, you should refer to the law or your lease.
+If you are charged for something that you know is illegal or something you are not responsible for based on your lease, you should consult the law or your lease.
 We always recommend that you try to keep the discussion as civil as possible.

-If your landlord disagrees with your objection and refuses to cooperate, a mediator can be helpful in terms of resolving the issue outside of the court.
-A court case can be a lengthy, costly and time-consuming process, which is why we in DIGURA always try to solve the problem outside the court.
-We often experience that this is the best solution for both parties.
+When your landlord refuses to cooperate and disagrees with your objection, a mediator can assist in resolving the issue outside of court.
+It can be a long, expensive, and time-consuming process to get through a court case, which is why DIGURA always tries to solve the problem outside of court.
+In our experience, this is the most effective solution for both parties.

 The Danish Rent Committee and the Housing Court